Overview#

 Use SLURM to run interactive and non-interactive software on a server

-Explain etiquette for using a server cluster such as Farm
+Explain etiquette for using a server or compute cluster

 Participants must have taken DataLab’s “Overview of Remote and High Performance Computing (HPC)” workshop and “Introduction to the Command Line” workshop series, or have equivalent prior experience.
 Participants must be comfortable with basic Linux shell syntax.